 Beyond the building and into the bustling interiors of Mercado Municipal de Loulé; a realm of cuisine, culture and handcrafted caches await.
 Must tries include piri-piri peppers, displayed in colourful arrangements on the numbering stalls; though best enjoyed on charcoal-grilled chicken – providing for a true taste of Portugal.
 For souvenirs of your Algarve experience, look no further than the diverse array of arts and crafts lovingly handmade by local artisans.
 More edible mementos are provided courtesy of the indigenous wines, cheeses and cured meats that abound on the markets’ sea of stalls.

-Castle of Loulé & Museu Municipal de Loulé
+Loulé Castle & Museum (Castelo de Loulé & Museu Municipal de Loulé)

-Today, much of Castelo de Loulé has perished with the sands of time; though the imposing exteriors still remain – with a trip to the top providing for unrivalled views over the picturesque patchwork of Loulé’s Old Town.
+Today, much of Castle of Loulé has perished with the sands of time; though the imposing exteriors still remain – with a trip to the top providing for unrivalled views over the picturesque patchwork of Loulé’s Old Town.
 The outer walls are also embellished by pristine manicured gardens and adjoining patios, where you can marvel at the macabre guillotine and antique cannons.

 Where kingly interiors once endured, the buildings on the castle grounds now house the Museu Municipal de Loulé.
 Dating from prehistoric times to the modern day, the museum’s numbering exhibits provide an insight into the long and illustrious history of Loulé – with highlights arriving in the form of Roman and Bronze Age artefacts and the excavated Moorish ruins that are viewable through a glass floor.